Fort Worth police investigate arrest caught on video

 - The officer arrests the mother and her 2 daughters, not the neighbor

-(CNN)Fort Worth police placed an officer on restricted duty Thursday after a Facebook video showed him arresting a woman who'd called police to complain that a neighbor had allegedly assaulted her young son.
+(CNN)Fort Worth, Texas, police placed an officer on restricted duty Thursday after a Facebook video showed him arresting a woman who'd called police to complain that a neighbor had allegedly assaulted her young son.

 Police say they're conducting an internal investigation of the incident, which also resulted in the woman's two teenage daughters being taken into custody.
 The man the woman accused of assaulting her son was not arrested, although police say they've taken a report and are investigating.